Welcome

 Artem grew up in Ukraine and moved to the US in April 1999.
 He settled in San Francisco and in 2001 started attending University of California Davis with a declared Computer Science major.
 In 2006, Artem received his Computer Science BS degree along with the BA in Russian.

-Currently, Artem lives in San Francisco with his beautiful wife-to-be Milla and works at a social network and online address book company Plaxo.
+Currently, Artem lives in San Francisco with his beautiful wife Milla and works at a social network and online address book company Plaxo.
+His current passion is AndroidPolice.com which he founded in March of 2010.
 Previously, Artem spent 3 years at a video search engine company called Blinkx.

-Most of the time you will find Artem tinkering with one of his 10 PCs, writing new blog posts, programming, reading reddit, twittering, or preparing for world domination.
+Most of the time you will find Artem tinkering with one of his 10 PCs, writing new blog posts, programming, reading reddit, tweeting, or preparing for world domination.

 Artem values organization, thinking ahead, careful research, low bureaucracy, and good communication.